jottenlips/agave/README.md

 agave # run the generator again
 ```

-Here is an example of using custom base html.
+Here is an example of using custom `base.html`.

 [Blog](https://jottenlips.github.io/)